lukeasrodgers/ndfd-rest-api/README.md

 # NdfdRestApi

-Ruby gem to interact with the NOAA's NDFD REST web service.
+Ruby gem to interact with the NOAA's NDFD REST web service (http://graphical.weather.gov/xml/rest.php).

 Not stable, not ready for production use.